linode/developers/hugo/content/web-servers/apache/apache-web-server-debian-8.md

 1. Open `/etc/apache2/mods-available/mpm_prefork.conf` in your text editor and edit the values as needed.
 The following is optimized for a 2GB Linode:

-    {{< file >}}
+    {{< file "/etc/apache2/mods-available/mpm_prefork.conf" conf >}}
-/etc/apache2/mods-available/mpm_prefork.conf
-:   ~~~ conf
 # prefork MPM
         # StartServers: number of server processes to start
         # MinSpareServers: minimum number of server processes which are kept spare
         # MaxSpareServers: maximum number of server processes which are kept spare
         # MaxRequestWorkers: maximum number of server processes allowed to start
         # MaxConnectionsPerChild: maximum number of requests a server process serves

-{{< /file >}}

         <IfModule mpm_prefork_module>
                 StartServers              4